Master’s Thesis Award

-The thesis can be written within the fields of history, mathematics, law, social policy, sociology, economics, statistics, insurance, communication or demography.
+The pro gradu thesis, accepted at a Finnish university in the previous calendar year, can be within the fields of history, mathematics, law, social policy, sociology, economics, statistics, insurance, communication or demography.

 The pro gradu supervisers and examiners, as well as the writer of the thesis, can nominate the work for the award.

 Enclose the completed pro gradu thesis and the examiners’ statements (both in pdf format), along with the pro gradu writer’s contact information, to the freely formulated nomination.